What You’ll Learn 🧭

 Recalibration data - enter the date when the sensor has to be recalibrated.
 When the date expires, the Recal. date will change to red color.

-Editing sensor properties is simple, just click on the desired field of the table and you can start editing.
+Editing sensor properties is simple—just click on the desired field in the table to begin editing.

-At the bottom of the sensor editor there is additional information about the scaling or transfer cure for the selected sensor:
+At the bottom of the Sensor Editor, you’ll find additional information about the scaling or transfer curve for the selected sensor:

 Scaling - contains the scaling information of the selected sensor